-Behavior-based safety programs are on a mission to eliminate preventable injuries at work sites everywhere.
-By focusing greater attention on how employees work and devising safe alternatives to high-risk actions, BBS programs protect people, productivity and profitability.
+Behavior-based safety (BBS) programs are on a mission to eliminate preventable injuries at work sites everywhere.
+By focusing greater attention on how employees work and devising safe alternatives to high-risk actions, behavior based safety programs protect people, productivity and profitability.

 However, even something as benign-sounding as a comprehensive safety program is not without its critics.
 Let’s look at both sides of BBS programs so interested parties know what to expect when they bring similar initiatives to their facilities.

 Safety directly impacts workers.
 According to the latest data from the Bureau of Labor Statistics, U.S. businesses reported 2.9 million nonfatal workplace injuries and illnesses and 4,836 fatal injuries in 2015.
 With small changes to procedure, perhaps many of these injuries could have been avoided.

 BBS programs act as common ground between upper management and rank-and-file equipment operators or line workers.
 Both are looking for simple methods of production that decrease risk.
 When workers are included in how companies develop safety measures and why, these changes feel less like an edict sent down from on high and more like a cooperative effort.

 Con: BBS blames workers (if not fully implemented)

 Critics of BBS programs say they unfairly target workers, a claim that has merit in certain instances.
 If a BBS program starts and ends with a list of actions employees are required to carry out under penalty of reprimand or termination, implementers have missed the point of BBS entirely.